 What skills, tools and insights did participants gain at the Hub meeting?

-Building resilience: Strengthening the ability to adapt and respond to challenges, such as restrictions on civic freedoms and the impacts of biometric surveillance on CSOs.
-Gaining pathways of resistance for country-level context based on the recently published ECNL report on 'Taking action against biometric surveillance: Civil society tactics and strategies'.
+Building resilience: Hub members strengthened their ability to adapt and respond to challenges, such as restrictions on civic freedoms and the impacts of biometric surveillance on CSOs.
+Inspired by the recent ECNL report, they learned ways to resist biometric surveillance in their countries.

 Sharing knowledge and fostering collaboration:

-- Learning from country-specific insights from colleagues from Uganda, Brazil, Libya, India, Ukraine, North Macedonia, and sharing practical solutions to common challenges, such as de-risking and multistakeholder engagement, fostering solidarity and mutual support among CSOs.
+- They also learnt insights from colleagues from Uganda, Brazil, Libya, India, Ukraine, North Macedonia, and shared practical solutions to common challenges, such as de-risking and multistakeholder engagement, fostering solidarity and mutual support among CSOs.

-- Sharing practical solutions on the national level to address harms of de-risking and how to save online resources, such as crowdfunding platforms from AML/CFT-inspired restrictions.
+- Hub members shared practical solutions to address harms of de-risking and how to save online resources, such as crowdfunding platforms from AML/CFT-inspired restrictions.

 Enhancing advocacy skills and practical applications:

-- Meeting with the UN Special Rapporteur on freedom of peaceful assembly and of association, Gina Romero, to explore the intersection of counter-terrorism, diverse facets of CSO activities, engaging with diverse stakeholders and how we address the increasing polarisation among groups, many of which are part of CSOs.
+- The Hub met with the UN Special Rapporteur on freedom of peaceful assembly and of association, Gina Romero, to explore the intersection of counterterrorism, diverse facets of CSO activities, engaging with diverse stakeholders and how we address the increasing polarisation among groups, many of which are part of CSOs.

-- Gaining actionable guidance on leveraging FATF Recommendation 8, crowdfunding platforms, and addressing national-level NPO risk assessments to push back against overregulation and strengthen civic freedoms.
+- Participants gained actionable guidance on how to leverage FATF Recommendation 8, crowdfunding platforms, and addressing national-level NPO risk assessments to push back against overregulation and strengthen civic freedoms.

-Networking and peer support: Opportunities to connect with peers, building collaborative networks for mutual empowerment as well as finding solidarity and resilience in peer-to-peer support discussions on a regional/national and global level.
+Networking and peer support: The workshop offered plenty of opportunities for partners to connect with their peers, building collaborative networks for mutual empowerment as well as finding solidarity and resilience in peer-to-peer support discussions on a regional, national and global level.

-Engaging with key institutions: Consultation with the UN Office of Counter Terrorism (UN OCT) on goFintel software, allowing CSOs to inquire and engage in further dialogue about the software's effects and provide recommendations for human rights safeguards ensuring that CSO perspectives shape global and national policies.
+Engaging with key institutions: The meeting also hosted a consultation with the UN Office of Counter Terrorism (UN OCT) on goFintel software, allowing partners to inquire and engage in further dialogue about the software's effects and provide recommendations for human rights safeguards ensuring that CSO perspectives shape global and national policies.

 What are the next steps and key needs identified by Hub members?

-Hub members suggested exploring several follow-up activities and tools to deepen engagement with each other and involve other experts in the future.
+Hub members suggested exploring a number of follow-up activities and tools to deepen engagement with each other and involve other experts in the future.

 ECNL will continue to support Hub members’ country and regional-level work through online and offline tools and resources to facilitate learning, mentoring and exchanges.
 We extend our gratitude to all Hub members for an incredibly productive couple of days!